 Ashlie is the managing partner of the firm’s Cleveland office.
-She represents plaintiffs in civil-rights and constitutional cases, employment matters, and other complex civil disputes.
+She represents plaintiffs in civil-rights and constitutional cases, mass torts, and fertility matters.

-After graduating law school, she spent five years at a global law firm defending corporations in product-liability and medical-device litigation.
-She then worked as a partner at a civil-rights litigation boutique where she represented plaintiffs injured by police misconduct, jail abuse, sexual assault and harassment, workplace discrimination, and constitutional violations.
+She began her legal career at a global law firm defending corporations in product-liability litigation.
+She then joined a civil-rights boutique where she represented plaintiffs injured by police misconduct, jail abuse, sexual assault and harassment, workplace discrimination, and constitutional violations.

 Ashlie is the president of the William K. Thomas American Inn of Court.
 The American Inns of Court inspire the legal community to advance the rule of law by achieving the highest level of professionalism through example, education, and mentoring.
-The William K. Thomas Inn has repeatedly received the national organization’s highest level of distinction for excellence.
+The Thomas Inn has repeatedly received the American Inns of Court’s highest level of distinction for excellence.

-Ashlie is admitted to practice in Ohio and Florida, in various federal trial and appellate courts, and before the Supreme Court of the United States.
+Ashlie is admitted to practice in Ohio, Colorado, and Florida, in various federal trial and appellate courts, and before the Supreme Court of the United States.